H0K5/multitun/README.md

 * Adjust the webdir parameter in multitun.conf to specify the directory containing HTML to serve browsers who access the server without WS.

-* Works with one client at a time (new authorized clients will bump off the existing client)
+* If connections keep dropping, try running ping in the background for keep-alive

+* If you try to connect more than one client with the same TUN IP (as set in the configuration file), only the first one will connect

+* Clients can interact on the WebSocket net (ping each other, etc.)

-* If you want serious cryptographic security, use reputable crypto in the apps using the tunnel (e.g. ssh, ssh tunneling below multitun.)
+* If you have especially sensitive things to do, use reputable, time-tested crypto beneath multitun (e.g. run an ssh tunnel over multitun).

 Configuration